DocuThinker-AI-App

 Overview

-DocuThinker is a full-stack AI-powered document analysis and summarization application built using the FERN Stack (Firebase, Express, React, Node.js).
-The application leverages advanced AI/ML services to provide intelligent document processing, natural language understanding, and conversational AI capabilities.
+DocuThinker is an enterprise-grade, full-stack AI-powered document analysis and summarization application built using the FERN Stack (Firebase, Express, React, Node.js).
+The application has been enhanced with a comprehensive DevOps platform featuring 15+ production-ready components for security, reliability, and scalability.

 Core Features